jake-magri/Weather-Dashboard/README.md

 ## Description

-A simple and easy to read 5 day forecast for searchable cities that gets information from a weather api and routes the data from the server to the client application using node.js express.
-This application's CRUD endpoints are tested using Insomnia.
-Middleware and modular routing have be incorporated.
+This weather forecasting application provides an intuitive 5-day forecast for searchable cities, retrieving real-time data from a reliable weather API.
+Built with Node.js and Express, it efficiently routes data from the server to the client application.
+The application features fully functional CRUD endpoints, tested for reliability using Insomnia.
+With middleware and modular routing implemented, the architecture supports maintainability and scalability.

 ## Table of Contents